tidymodels/textrecipes/tests/testthat/_snaps/tokenmerge.md

       Training data contained 4 data points and no incomplete rows.

       -- Operations
-      * Tokenization for: text1, text2 | Trained
+      * Tokenization for: text1 and text2 | Trained
-      * Merging tokens for: text1, text2 | Trained
+      * Merging tokens for: text1 and text2 | Trained